 Marilyn Moffat is a full professor of Physical Therapy at New York University and Past President of World Confederation for Physical Therapy (WCPT).

-Dr. Moffat lends her expertise in the areas of cardiopulmonary physical therapy, geriatric physical therapy, orthopedic physical therapy, and professional and practice issues to the ECB advisory panel.
+Dr. Moffat lends her expertise in the areas of cardiopulmonary physical therapy, geriatric physical therapy, orthopedic physical therapy, and professional and practice issues to the ISAB advisory panel.
 A former two-term president of the American Physical Therapy Association (APTA), she has given more than 800 presentations and has written more than 25 professional publications.

 Kathryn Mueller, MD, MPH, FACOEM